port-labs/port-docs/docs/platform-overview/port-components/blueprint.md

 }
 ```

-Below is a `python` code snippet to parse a `yaml` property to a dictionary:
+You can see below a `python` code snippet that parses a `yaml` formatted property as a dictionary object:

 <details>
 <summary>Click here to see the code</summary>

-The target Entity for the snippet:
+The Entity used in the example:

 ```json showLineNumbers
 {